Cowboy Church Bass

 out?
 Because he spoke against what he believed.

-know what?
+that.
+You know what?
 Her reality came back.
 You know what I mean?
 Oh.
-I think more people
+I think

-do that.
+more people do that.
 Set their kids up for success.
 Set 'em up.
+Hey, reality is

 Anyway, I mean, I'm in the